osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 When you need a password for your database connection and want to run osm2pgsql inside scripts, then use a [pgpass file](https://www.postgresql.org/docs/current/libpq-pgpass.html) with appropriate permissions to store the password.
-All other methods of giving the password to osm2pgsql are inherently unsecure.
-You can either put a .pgpass file in the user's home directory or supply its location through the PGPASSFILE environment variable.
+All other methods of giving the password to osm2pgsql are inherently insecure.
+You can either put a `.pgpass` file in the user's home directory or supply its location through the PGPASSFILE environment variable.

 *Version >= 1.4.0*{: .version} Instead of specifying a database name with the